Porcelain Veneers – Jacksonville, FL

 The Process of Getting Porcelain Veneers

 With veneers, your dream smile can be achieved in as little as two quick and easy appointments!
 Once Dr. Mullens or Dr. Nguyen have determined that veneers are a good choice for you, they’ll prepare the tooth or teeth for veneers by removing a very thin layer of enamel.
-Then, impressions are taken and you’ll be fit with a set of temporary veneers.
+A local anesthetic is administered to ensure your comfort during enamel removal.
+After enamel removal, the prepared teeth are ready for the next step.
+Then, impressions are taken and sent to a dental lab for the fabrication of your custom veneers, and you’ll be fit with a set of temporary veneers.
 This allows you to “test-drive” your new smile while your permanent set is being fabricated.
-In about two weeks, you’ll return to our dental office to have your temporary veneers removed and replaced with your beautiful, custom-made permanent veneers.
-Once they’re bonded into place and we’ve ensured that you’re pleased with the results, you’ll be ready to go out and show off your brand-new smile!

 Benefits of Porcelain Veneers